DavidHewWing/daily_challenges/interview_questions/SlidingWindow/Overview.md

 # Sliding Window
 - Use when calculating something on a subarray

+# Method
+Basically when you have identified as a Sliding Window problem you have to ask yourself.
+1. When do I increment Start?
+2. When do I increment End?
+3. What do I do when I increment start?
+4. What do I do when I increment end?

+If you can find the answer to these problems.
+You will have a good chance of answering the problem.

 ## Example
 We know that what we want is a contiguous subarray, and usually a sum/product of some sort.

 So we take a window and subtract from everything leaving, and add the incoming element to the window.

 ```

 Find largest subarray of size 3.

 [1,2,3,4,5], k = 3